Asymptotics and Scattering for Wave-Klein-Gordon Systems: Introduction

-For noncompact data, we first note the proof by LeFloch-Ma \cite{LMextmodel}.
+In this part, we discuss a little bit about the results on the exterior problem.
+Apart from the work \cite{IPmodel} which does not require compactness of the data from the beginning, we also note the existence proof by LeFloch-Ma \cite{LMextmodel}.
 In this case, the solution is nontrivial outside the cone $\{t-r=1\}$.
-Along this light cone, they proved the following decay estimates:
+Along this light cone, they utilized the structure of the Klein-Gordon equation to get the following improved decay estimates: